huggingface/transformers/docs/source/en/chat_templating.md

 This is a pretty simple template - it doesn't add any control tokens, and it doesn't support "system" messages, which are a common way to give the model directives about how it should behave in the subsequent conversation.
 But Jinja gives you a lot of flexibility to do those things!
-Here's the LLaMA template, again with newlines and indentations added for readability:
+Here's the LLaMA default template, again with newlines and indentations added for readability:

 ```
 {% for message in messages %}